Thrilling rides, family attractions and sports fun near Toronto

 Location: 680 Waterfront Trail, Hamilton

-Meet animals up close at the African Lion Safari.
 Drive your car through the park or take a guided tour on a safari bus, where you’ll see lions, giraffes, zebras and more.
-You can also watch a variety of engaging animal presentations like the birds of prey flying demonstration.
+You can also watch engaging animal presentations like the birds of prey flying demonstration.

 Location: 1386 Cooper Road, Cambridge

-Enjoy mini golf, batting cages, bumper cars, rock climbing, laser tag and more at Adventure Village, a fun amusement park perfect for the young and young at heart.
+Enjoy mini golf, batting cages, bumper cars, rock climbing, laser tag and more at this fun amusement park perfect for the young and young at heart.

 Location: 580 Van Wagners Beach Road, Hamilton